Space Panic

-The original arcade game was commercially successful in Japan.
-It was an obscure release in North America, but a clone, Apple Panic, became a top-seller for home computers.
+The original arcade game was commercially successful in Japan, but an obscure release in North America.
+A 1981 clone, Apple Panic, available before any official home versions, became a top-seller on the Apple II and was ported to other home computers.
+There were over a dozen Space Panic clones for home systems, often with "panic" in the title.
 Lode Runner (1983) later put its own spin on climbing and digging, a lineage which eventually took on the name puzzle-platform games.

 Gameplay

 The main character can move along platforms and climb the ladders between them.
 The goal is to dig holes in the platforms and lure aliens into them.
 Hitting a trapped alien with the shovel knocks them out of the hole and off the screen.
 In later levels, two or more holes must be lined up vertically in order to dispose of stronger aliens.

 There is a limited supply of oxygen, which acts as a timer.

 Development

-The game's development team included Kazutoshi Ueda, who later went on to design Lady Bug (1981) and Mr. Do!
+The game's development team included Kazutoshi Ueda, who later designed Lady Bug (1981) and Mr. Do!
 (1982) at Universal and then Bomb Jack (1984) and Tehkan World Cup (1985) at Tehkan (later known as Tecmo).

 The game's concept was inspired by Heiankyo Alien (1979), also known as Digger, a top-down maze game with digging and trapping mechanics.
 Space Panic changed it to a side-view gameplay format, while adding platforms and ladders.